 There are many advantages to preaching through books of the Bible.
-One “disadvantage” is that you’ll occasionally have to preach through a text that you really do not yet fully understand.
+One “disadvantage” is that you’ll occasionally have to preach a text that you really do not yet fully understand.
 But even this, I believe, is healthy for the preacher and the congregation.
-So what do you do when you spend your week laboring over a difficult text with a couple valid options and you still don’t know where you land?
+So what do you do when you spend your week laboring over a difficult text with a couple valid options and you still don’t know where you land before you preach a text?

 From the days of John the Baptist